 Updates for systems running Windows operating system and its products are identified as Hotfixes, Security patches, etc..
 These updates offer a fairly quick and prescribed solution or a workaround for a problem in question.
 However, these updates, regardless of their type, should be applied only on an “as-needed” basis i.e. only when it is capable of fixing an issue bothering a customer.
 In addition, the update should first be evaluated before being installed.
 In short, it is not mandatory to install the updates right away.

 Security patches minimize security risks and other vulnerabilities.
 These are analogous to hotfixes.
 Microsoft, primarily offers different routes for obtaining client software security patches for its products.
 These are:

-- Windows Update: Makes use of ActiveX technology to check a PC for the latest security protection, and the best drivers and software installed.
+- Windows Update: It will check a PC for the latest security protection, and the best drivers and software installed.
 Upon completion, displays a list of suggested components that require upgrading

 - Microsoft Download Center (MDC): Allows searches by product name, product category, or operating system.

-Apart from this, Windows 8, and Windows Server 2012, employ a different patching method in comparison to its earlier versions.
+Apart from this, Windows now employs a different patching method compared to its earlier versions.

 The three forms of updates for these operating systems include,